-I am always happy to meet with motivated graduate students who are interested in researching the theoretical aspects of cryptography.
+I am always happy to meet with motivated graduate students who are interested in researching the theoretical and/or applied aspects of cryptography.
 To see what types of problems I work on, look at my research interests or read some of my papers.
+Our cryptography group has many interesting projects and activities on an ongoing basis.
+See the group webpage for more information.

 In general, I will only work with students who have already taken a course in cryptography.
 At the very least, this must include my course Introduction to Cryptography (89-656), or an equivalent.
 It is also highly recommended to take my graduate course in the Foundations of Cryptography (89-856), or an equivalent.